What does VPAT® stand for? VPAT stands for Voluntary Product Accessibility Template.

 Procuring accessible products for both product development and internal use is the best way for your customers to avoid litigation and promote an inclusive environment.

 And finally, an incomplete or inaccurate ACR can put you at contractual risk.
 Your customers rely on you to self-evaluate and report levels of accessibility compliance on your ACR.
 Because ACRs are provided as part of an official procurement contract, they represent your formal claim regarding your products and services’ accessibility.
-Increasingly, organizations are holding vendors responsible for accessibility claims made in their ACR.
+Organizations increasingly hold vendors responsible for accessibility claims made in their ACR.

 How do I complete the VPAT?

-Completing a VPAT generally starts with a Section 508 audit by experts familiar with accessibility concepts, guidelines, and testing methodologies.
-While you can train internal teams to do this, creating an accurate VPAT, the accessibility domain knowledge is something that most organizations don’t have access to internally.
+Completing a Voluntary Product Accessibility Template (VPAT) generally starts with a Section 508 audit by experts familiar with accessibility concepts, guidelines, and testing methodologies.
+While it’s possible to train internal teams to undertake this task, many organizations lack the necessary domain knowledge to create an accurate VPAT internally.

-Once the degree of the product’s accessibility is evaluated, the VPAT is completed by a person who understands the rules and guidelines associated with the individual template.
-If you do not have trained accessibility experts in-house, you may consider hiring a consultant to guide you through the VPAT process.
+Once the product’s accessibility is evaluated, a person who understands the specific rules and guidelines of the VPAT template completes it.
+If you do not have trained accessibility experts in-house, hiring a consultant to guide you through the VPAT process is advisable.

 How do I get a VPAT from Microassist?

-A caution, a vendor starting the VPAT process after an RFP has been issued will likely not have enough time to complete the template prior to the solicitation due date.
+A caution, a vendor starting the VPAT process after an RFP has been issued will likely not have enough time to complete the template before the solicitation due date.

-Get more information on having Microassist create a VPAT for your product.
-Contact our accessibility evaluation services team today and see how we can help.
+For more information on having Microassist create a VPAT for your product, contact our accessibility evaluation services team today and see how we can help.

 How often do you update an ACR?

-There is no set timeline, but in general, you need to update the ACR every 12 to 16 months, when significant features are released or if the user interface has undergone a substantial change.
+There is no set timeline, but you need to update the ACR every 12 to 16 months or when significant features are released or if the user interface has changed substantially.
 Your obligation is to provide an accessibility compliance report that your VPAT accurately reflects your product’s current level of compliance.

-The VPAT was developed to provide a standard reporting format and make it easier for procurement departments to have conversations regarding your product’s accessibility.
+The VPAT was developed to provide a standard reporting format and facilitate conversations between procurement departments regarding your product’s accessibility.

 Not having an ACR (completed VPAT) will exclude you from many solicitations in both the public and private sectors.
 Having an ACR with noted defects does not disqualify you from consideration.